solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 Syscall definition of the rebate mechanism is:

 ```
-fn rebate_program_rebatable_account_write_fees(
+fn rebate_program_rebatable_account_write_fee(
-  account: Pubkey,
+  address: Pubkey,
   microlamports_per_requested_cu: u64
 ) -> Result<()>;
 ```

 Rebate takes account on which rebate is issued and the amount of microlamports per CU that needs to be rebated as input.
-It returns true of rebate was successful false otherwise.
+It returns `Ok` if rebate was successful `Err` otherwise.
 In case of multiple rebates on the same account only the highest amount of rebate will be taken into account.
 The rebated amount is always the minimum of the largest call to `rebate_program_rebatable_account_write_fees()` and the PRAW fees on the